Useurmind/ModuleInject/Doc.ModuleInject/dependency_resolution.md

 Some things to notice:

-    - Everything is explicitely stated, no hidden assumptions.
+ - Everything is explicitly stated, no hidden assumptions.
  - No strings anywhere that need to be managed.
+ - All registrations look similar/same.

 The strings are replaced by properties and methods which provide a completely different amount of integrated support by the compiler and refactoring tools (renaming, types, usages, etc.).

+Because all registrations look similar by using the same keywords.
+Developers know exactly what happens in the code once they are accustomed to ModuleInject.
+The limited and explicit registration syntax provides a structure which can be searched for and understood very fast, once you understand ModuleInject.
+At the same time the syntax tries to give you all the freedom and flexibility you need.

 ####Expressions vs. Actions